 Inventing Conflicts of Interest: A History of Tobacco Industry Tactics "...The tobacco industry would launch a new strategy, largely unprecedented in the history of US industry and business: it would work to erode, confuse, and condemn the very science that now threatened to destroy its prized, highly popular, and exclusive product.
 But this would be no simple matter.
 After all, in the immediate postwar years—the dawn of the nuclear age—science was in high esteem.
 The industry could not denigrate the scientific enterprise and still maintain its public credibility, so crucial to its success."

-Reporter: I wonder if ... you’re just, like, hoping that kids that now are addicted to JUUL quit?
+Reporter: I wonder if ... you’re just, like, hoping that kids are now are too addicted to JUUL quit?